/

 • Usually, it costs a pretty penny to attract customers to a business.
 Freemium pricing model will help you acquire leads faster and cut marketing costs.

-• You will build a big customer database.
+• It helps build a big customer database.
 Collecting emails of Freemium users will help you further interact with them, test your marketing funnels, and convert them to use your additional features or sign up to one of your paid plans.

 • Awesome tools with useful free features become viral very fast among users.
 It nurtures word-of-mouth marketing and PR.